unblocked-web/double-agent/ROADMAP-DoubleAgent.md

 ## Automation
 We would like to automate the updating of DoubleAgent profiles and statistics.
 [x] Automate Statistics Refresh
-- Test New Profiles as Available
+[x] Test New Profiles as Available
-- Automatic PRs to Data Projects
+[x] Automatic Commits to Data Projects

 # UNVERSIONED